Gelbpunkt/idlebench/README.md

 * redis/python/ for a Redis Python implementation
 * redis/python-asyncio/ for a Redis Python implementation based on AsyncIO

 Benchmarks should ship with a Dockerfile that will be used to benchmark the implementation with the Unix "time" command-line tool.
+As this benchmark suite is aimed at container applications, alpine-based Dockerfiles would be preferred.

+Benchmarks should be single-threaded, async programming and microthreads would be favorable.

 ## The Redis Benchmark